 A temporal region is an occurrent entity upon which a process can be projected.
 Temporal regions are introduced in BFO to provide a basis for consistent representation of temporal data, for example as described in [68].

-3.3.1 Zero-dimensional temporal region remove (c)
+zero-dimensional temporal region

 a(zero-dimensional temporal region)[Elucidation: A zero-dimensional temporal region is a temporal region that is without extent.
 [102-001]]